kubermatic/docs/content/kubeone/v1.0/frequently_asked_questions/_index.en.md

 ## KubeOne can't connect to nodes over SSH.
 How can I fix this?

-Check [the following document][8] to find out how KubeOne uses SSH and what are SSH requirements.
+Check [the following document][8] to find out how KubeOne uses SSH and what the SSH requirements are.

-## Can I deploy other CNI plugin then Canal?
+## Can I deploy another CNI plugin besides Canal?

 KubeOne can deploy Canal and WeaveNet CNI plugins out-of-box, with support for allowing operators to deploy CNI plugin of their choice using the `external` CNI option.

 The `external` CNI option is usually combined with the [KubeOne Addons][11]. feature.
-For example, you can checkout how Calico VXLAN plugin can be deploy using [the Calico addon][12].
+For example, you can checkout how Calico VXLAN plugin can be deployed using [the Calico addon][12].

 ## How many versions can I upgrade at the same time?

-It is only possible to upgrade from one minor to the next minor version (n+1).
+It is only possible to upgrade from one minor version to the next minor version (n+1).
 For example, if you want to upgrade from Kubernetes 1.13 to Kubernetes 1.15, you'd need to upgrade to 1.14 and then to 1.15.